Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jets stats and trends

-- New York's games this season have hit the over three times in six opportunities (50%).
+- New York's games this season have hit the over on three of six set point totals (50%).

-- When New York records more than 18.3 points, it is 1-1 against the spread and 1-1 overall.
+- New York is 1-1 against the spread and 1-1 overall when the team records more than 18.3 points.

-- The Jets have turned the ball over 12 times this season, six more turnovers than the Bengals have forced (6).
+- This season the Jets have turned the ball over 12 times, six more than the Bengals' takeaways (6).

 Home and road insights

-- Cincinnati is 3-1 overall, and 3-1 against the spread, on the road.
+- In away games, Cincinnati is 3-1 against the spread, and 3-1 overall.

-- In four away games this year, Cincinnati has gone over the total once.
+- This year, in four away games, Cincinnati has hit the over once.

 Powered by Data Skrive.